Epidural Injections Specialists

 What can I expect after epidural injections?

-The AABP Integrative Pain Care team requests you keep a pain diary following your epidural injection so they can assess the effectiveness of your treatment.
+The AABP Integrative Pain Care and Wellness team requests you keep a pain diary following your epidural injection so they can assess the effectiveness of your treatment.
 You may feel an increase in pain during the first few days but should notice improvements over the next week or so.

 If you have mild pain relief, the team may recommend one or two additional injections to get the best results.
 Though results vary, your epidural injection may provide pain relief for months.